 American Stout Description

-- Flavor: You should notice moderate to very high roasted malt flavors, often tasting of coffee, roasted coffee beans, or dark or bittersweet chocolate.
+- Flavor: Flavors typical of an American stout should be of a moderate to roasted malt character, often with a bittersweet chocolate quality or roasted coffee beans.
 There may be a note of slightly burnt coffee flavor, but this character should not be prominent if present.
-There should be low to medium malt sweetness, often with rich chocolate or caramel flavors.
-The hop bitterness should be medium to high and hop flavor can be low to high, and generally reflects citrusy or resiny American varieties.
+There should be low to medium residual sweetness, often with rich chocolate or caramel flavors.
+The hop bitterness should be medium to high and the hop flavor can be low to high, and generally reflects citrusy or resiny American varieties.
 Light esters may be present but are not required.
 Medium to dry finish, occasionally with a light burnt quality.
 Alcohol flavors can be present up to medium levels, but smooth.
-No diacetyl should be present.

 - Comments: Breweries express individuality by varying the roasted malt profile, malt sweetness and flavor, and the amount of finishing hops used.
 It will generally have a bolder roasted malt flavor and hopping than other traditional stouts (except Imperial Stouts).

-- Commercial Examples: Rogue Shakespeare Stout, Deschutes Obsidian Stout, Sierra Nevada Stout, North Coast Old No. 38, Bar Harbor Cadillac Mountain Stout, Avery Out of Bounds Stout, Lost Coast 8 Ball Stout, Mad River Steelhead Extra Stout.
+- Commercial Versions: Rogue Shakespeare Stout, Deschutes Obsidian Stout, Sierra Nevada Stout, North Coast Old No. 38, Bar Harbor Cadillac Mountain Stout, Avery Out of Bounds Stout, Lost Coast 8 Ball Stout, Mad River Steelhead Extra Stout.

 References: Information for this article was adapted from the 2021 BJCP Style Guidelines